Verified AI summary ◀▼

 Intelligent triage leverages AI to automatically classify incoming tickets by intent, language and sentiment.
 The Zendesk Intent Model includes pre-trained intents across several industries, providing relevant intents and use cases tailored to each account's ticket data.

 To give you greater flexibility over your available intents, you can create custom intents that address issues specific to your business needs.
+You can also add new categories and subcategories as you create custom intents so that you can keep your intents organized.

 This article contains the following topics: